Weakly self-avoiding walk on a high-dimensional torus: Introduction

-Theorem~\ref{thm:dilute} raises the question of how $c_n^\T$ behaves for $n$ of order $V^{1/2}$ or larger.
-Similarly, Theorem~\ref{thm:susceptibility} raises the question of how $\chi^\T(z)$ behaves for $z$ of order $z_c(1-sV^{-1/2})$ (for $s \in (-\infty, 1)$) or larger.
-It is natural to conjecture that the behaviour on the torus in dimensions $d>4$ is like that on the complete graph, and in particular that the following upper bound holds for all $n$, both for weakly and strictly self-avoiding walk.
+Theorem~\ref{thm:dilute} does not address the question of how $c_n^\T$ behaves for $n$ of order larger than $V^{1/2}$.
+It is natural to conjecture that, as in \eqref{e:cnKn}, the following bound holds for all $n \geq 0$, both for weakly and strictly self-avoiding walk.

 \begin{conj} Let $d>4$ and let $\beta\in (0,1]$.
 There exist $K,\alpha>0$ (depending on $\beta$) such that, for all $n\ge 0$,

 \end{conj}